SvenVw/fdm/.changeset/common-pens-crash.md

 "@svenvw/fdm-data": minor
 ---

-Add `b_lu_variety_options` to cultivations to list the possible varieties for a cultivation
+Add `b_lu_variety_options` to cultivation catalogue items to list the possible varieties for a cultivation.